How to Qualify for a Veterinary Practice Loan

 Do first-time owners qualify for veterinary practice loans?

-Yes.
-First-time owners can often qualify if they have strong industry experience, good credit, organized documentation, and a realistic plan.
+Yes, first-time owners can often qualify if they have strong industry experience, good credit, organized documentation, and a realistic plan.

 What credit score do lenders look for?